lfit/itpol/linux-workstation-security.md

 encryption strategy is to encrypt the LVM device, so only one passphrase is required during the boot process.

-The `/boot` partition will always remain unencrypted, as the bootloader needs to be able to actually boot the kernel before invoking LUKS/dm-crypt.
-The kernel image itself should be protected against tampering with a cryptographic signature checked by SecureBoot.
+The `/boot` partition will usually remain unencrypted, as the bootloader needs to be able to boot the kernel itself before invoking LUKS/dm-crypt.
+Some distributions support encrypting the `/boot` partition as well (e.g.

-In other words, `/boot` should always be the only unencrypted partition on your system.
+[Arch][16]), and it is possible to do the same on other distros, but likely at the cost of complicating system updates.
+It is not critical to encrypt `/boot` if your distro of choice does not natively support it, as the kernel image itself leaks no private data and will be protected against tampering with a cryptographic signature checked by SecureBoot.

 #### Choosing good passphrases